 A captive power plant is set up mostly by C&I users for their own electricity usage, given their high demand and specific supply requirements.
 The amended rules have paved the way for companies to set up group captive plants through their subsidiaries.
 This helped them avoid the charges that state-owned power distribution companies (discoms) levied on captive users.
-To compensate for their loss of large consumers while they use the power distribution infrastructure of the state, discoms levy cross-subsidv charges and additional surcharges in some cases on group captive users.
+To compensate for their loss of large consumers while they use the power distribution infrastructure of the state, discoms levy charges on group captive users.